Improved Regularization and Robustness for Fine-tuning in Neural Networks: Proof of Theorem

 \section{Proof of Theorem \ref{thm_fnn}}

-\textbf{Background.} PAC-Bayesian generalization theory offers a nice way to blend data-dependent properties such as noise stability and sharpness into generalization bounds.
-Recent works (e.g., \citet{bartlett2017spectrally,neyshabur2017pac}) introduced generalization bounds for multi-layer neural networks in an attempt to explain why neural network models generalize well despite having more trainable parameters than the number of training examples.
+\textbf{Background.} PAC-Bayesian generalization theory provides a useful approach to incorporating data-dependent properties, such as noise stability and sharpness, into generalization bounds.
+Recent works (e.g., \citet{bartlett2017spectrally,neyshabur2017pac}) have introduced generalization bounds for multi-layer neural networks, aiming to explain why neural network models generalize well despite having more trainable parameters than the number of training examples.
 On the one hand, the VC dimension of a neural network is known to be roughly equal to its number of parameters \cite{bartlett2019nearly}.
 On the other hand, the number of parameters is not a good capacity measure for neural nets, as evidenced by the popular work of \citet{zhang2016understanding}.
-The bounds of \citet{bartlett2017spectrally} (and follow-up works) provide a more meaningful notion of “capacity” compared to VC-dimension.
+The bounds of \citet{bartlett2017spectrally} (and subsequent works) provide a more meaningful notion of “capacity” compared to VC dimension.

-While these bounds constitute an improvement compared to classical learning theory, it is unclear if these bounds are tight or non-vacuous.
-One response to this criticism is a computational framework from \citet{dziugaite2017computing}.
-That work shows that directly optimizing the PAC-Bayes bound leads to a much smaller bound and low test error simultaneously (see also \citet{zhou2018non} for a large-scale study).
+While these bounds constitute an improvement over classical learning theory, it remains unclear whether they are tight or non-vacuous.
+One response is a computational framework from \citet{dziugaite2017computing}.
+That work demonstrates that directly optimizing the PAC-Bayes bound yields a significantly smaller bound and lower test error simultaneously (see also \citet{zhou2018non} for a large-scale study).
 The recent work of \citet{jiang2019fantastic} further compared different complexity notions and noted that the ones given by PAC-Bayes tools correlate better with empirical performance.
 In particular, we will use the following classical result \cite{mcallester1999pac,mcallester1999some}.

 \begin{theorem}[Theorem 1 in \citet{mcallester1999pac}] Let $\cH$ be some hypothesis class.
 Let $P$ be a prior distribution on $\cH$ that is independent of the training set.
 Let $Q_S$ be a posterior distribution on $\cH$ that may depend on the training set $S$.
 Suppose the loss function is bounded from above by $C$.
 With probability $1 - \delta$ over the randomness of the training set, the following holds